NobleMajo/cprox/README.md

 ## environment variables
 [https://github.com/majo418/cprox/blob/main/src/env/env.ts](https://github.com/majo418/cprox/blob/main/src/env/env.ts)
 ## rules
-A rule is a key value pair as string that that can be set over the environment variables or via the cli process arguments.
+A rule is a key value pair as string that can be set over the environment variables or via the cli process arguments.

 Its containers the origin target, rule type and rule target: